one-zero-eight/search/src/modules/eduwiki/eduwiki_content.md

 2. The forms of the OPA include:

-individual realization of software code,individual assignments,practical and laboratory work,projects,examinations,colloquiums,tests (hand-written or computer-based),reports, essays, surveys,oral polls,discussions, training, workshops.
+* individual realization of software code,
+* individual assignments,
+* practical and laboratory work,
+* projects,
+* examinations,
+* colloquiums,
+* tests (hand-written or computer-based),
+* reports, essays, surveys,
+* oral polls,
+* discussions, training, workshops.

 3. Other forms of OPA might be established in accordance with the curriculum and schedule.